vercel/next.js/docs/basic-features/image-optimization.md

 ### Loaders

 Note that in the [example earlier](#remote-images), a partial URL (`"/me.png"`) is provided for a remote image.
-This is possible because of the [loader](/docs/api-reference/next/image.md#loader) architecture.
+This is possible because of the loader architecture.

 A loader is a function that generates the URLs for your image.
 It modifies the provided `src`, and generates multiple URLs to request the image at different sizes.
 These multiple URLs are used in the automatic [srcset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/srcset) generation, so that visitors to your site will be served an image that is the right size for their viewport.

 The default loader for Next.js applications uses the built-in Image Optimization API, which optimizes images from anywhere on the web, and then serves them directly from the Next.js web server.
-If you would like to serve your images directly from a CDN or image server, you can write your own `loader` function with a few lines of JavaScript.
+If you would like to serve your images directly from a CDN or image server, you can write your own loader function with a few lines of JavaScript.

-Loaders can be defined per-image with the [`loader` prop](/docs/api-reference/next/image.md#loader), or at the application level with the [`loaderFile` configuration](https://nextjs.org/docs/api-reference/next/image#loader-configuration).
+You can define a loader per-image with the [`loader` prop](/docs/api-reference/next/image.md#loader), or at the application level with the [`loaderFile` configuration](https://nextjs.org/docs/api-reference/next/image#loader-configuration).

 ### Priority